Gesee-y/Cruise.jl/README.md

 - **JIT startup latency**: Julia is already making great progress on this front, and packages like [PrecompileTools.jl](https://github.com/JuliaLang/PrecompileTools.jl) provide effective solutions.

-- **Performance**: Cruise is optimized for maximum speed (static structures, SIMD, multithreading, cache optimization, etc.) and aims to reach the level of industry-grade solutions (ReactiveECS is a good example).
+- **Performance**: Cruise is optimized for maximum speed (static structures, SIMD, multithreading, cache optimization, etc.) and aims to reach the level of industry-grade solutions (ReactiveECS plugin is a good example).

 ## Roadmap